barnstee/UA-CloudPublisher/README.md

 * Uses MQTT broker as publishing endpoint
 * Uses Kafka broker as publishing endpoint
 * Support for multiple Kafka brokers for publishing (one for UA data, one more UA metadata)
-* Support for subscribing to MQTT broker to read UA Binary PubSub data and reencode it as UA JSON to be published
+* Support for subscribing to MQTT broker to read UA PubSub data and re-encode it, with metadata, as UA JSON to be published (the broker bridge design pattern)
 * Support for websockets transport with MQTT broker
 * Support for username/password authentication for Kafka broker
 * Support for username/password authentication for MQTT broker